za3k/za3k.com/ok-mixnet.md

 To send the message
 1. Our inputs are
     - A 9688-bit (1211-byte) message.
-    - 29066 random bits, which we shared ahead of time.
+    - A 29066-bits random pad, which we shared ahead of time.
 We split this into:
         - A 9688-bit number, OTPK (one-time pad key)
         - Two 9689-bit random numbers, OTMK-a and OTMK-b (one-time mac keys).
 Neither is allowed to be 9689 consecutive 1 bits--if it is, throw it out and make a new one, and also throw out your random number generator and make a new one.
-    - We always set p to the (2^9689)-1, which is a large prime number constant.
+    - We always set p to the constant value (2^9689)-1, which is a large prime number.
-2. Calculate the 8000-bit `ciphertext = (message) xor (OTPK)`
+2. Calculate the 9688-bit `ciphertext = (message) xor (OTPK)`
 3. Calculate 9689-bit `message authentication code = [(OTM-a) * (ciphertext) + (OTM-b)] modulo p`.
 Notice that this is addition and multiplation of 9689-bit numbers, so this isn't automatically handled by your CPU.
 But it's not hard either.
 4. Send ciphertext and MAC to the recipient.